ForeignOx/notes/Mathematics/Pure/Set Theory/Sets.md

-A set is defined by the elements that belong to the set.
-If an element $x$ belongs to a set $S$, we write $x \in S$ Many sets will be finite or countably infinite, which means that we  can write them as a (finite or infinite) list, such as
+A set is a well-defined collection of distinct objects A set is defined by the elements that belong to the set.
+If an element $x$ belongs to a set $S$, we write $x \in S$ For a collection $S$ of objects to be a set, it must be well-defined in the sense that given any object $x$ whatsoever, it must be possible to determine whether or not $x$ is an element of $S$
+Many sets will be finite or countably infinite, which means that we  can write them as a (finite or infinite) list, such as
 $$
 S=\{ e_{1},e_{2},\dots,e_{n} \}